dgkim5360/dgkim5360.github.io/_posts/2017-06-04-install-ibus-hangul-ubuntu-16-04.md

 ---
 layout: post
-title: How to install iBus-Hangul in Ubuntu 16.04
+title: How to Install iBus-Hangul in Ubuntu 16.04
 date: 2017-06-04 14:13:00 +0900
 category: Linux
 tags: